-The film is in my mind, one of the sharpest and cleverly orchestrated narrative that Tarantino has yet to come up with.
-And that is saying something from the director that threw the traditional three act movie, beginning/middle/end, on its head back in '94 with the electrifying PULP FICTION making the director a household name.
-As the years have gone by, QT has continually pushed the boundaries of film-making creating his own unique universe where die hard fans will immediately point to connections in all 8 (or 9, depending on who you ask) films that he has directed.
-What I loved about THE HATEFUL EIGHT is that save for a few scenes, the majority of the over three hour film, takes place in one room.
-So to be able to pack so much into just the one setting like he did over 20 years ago on RESERVOIR DOGS, really shows the strength of the script Tarantino wrote.
+The film is in my mind, one of the sharpest and cleverly orchestrated narratives that Tarantino has yet to come up with.
+And that is saying something from the director that threw the traditional three-act movie, beginning/middle/end, on its head back in '94 with the electrifying PULP FICTION making the director a household name.
+As the years have gone by, QT has continually pushed the boundaries of film-making creating his own unique universe where die-hard fans will immediately point to connections in all 8 (or 9, depending on who you ask) films that he has directed.
+What I loved about THE HATEFUL EIGHT is that save for a few scenes, the majority of the over three-hour film takes place in one room.
+So to be able to pack so much into just the one setting as he did over 20 years ago on RESERVOIR DOGS really shows the strength of the script Tarantino wrote.
 And to think the film almost did not happen after an early draft of the screenplay was leaked online early in January of 2014 causing Tarantino to rethink the project altogether.

 However, I think that the film really got the shaft (not Richard Roundtree's iconic role but I am betting QT would love that 70's reference pun), because it was really a movie for film Junkies by the biggest film Junkie.
 A film for purists, who would make the trip to a far off theater for what was truly a throwback film filled with old plot devices implemented into a post-Civil War drama that on paper, doesn't sound all that interesting.
 But you would be dead wrong because even on my second viewing of the film, I was looking all over the place for little things I missed; clues to unravel this massive web inside a maze.
 Its an unpredictable stagecoach stopping in a brutal winter storm at the 7-ELEVEN of its day with the North & South still fighting it out as they wait out the storm.

-The toys from NECA, like the movie are an absolute can't miss and it is one of the few occasions where I have seen the dreaded eBay scalpers prices on some of the figures going for double or even triple the retail amount and saying, "yeah, I can see that."
-The figures, like the movie are just that damn good and New Jersey based NECA spares no expense.
-Lets do the AFJ breakdown of each of the eight figures in the case AND the surprise figure that NECA sprung on collectors in March in the form of "The Writer & Director" Quentin Tarantino figure.
+The toys from NECA, like the movie, are an absolute can't miss and it is one of the few occasions where I have seen the dreaded eBay scalpers prices on some of the figures going for double or even triple the retail amount and saying, "yeah, I can see that."
+The figures, like the movie, are just that damn good and New Jersey-based NECA spares no expense.
+Let us do the AFJ breakdown of each of the eight figures in the case AND the surprise figure that NECA sprung on collectors in March in the form of "The Writer & Director" Quentin Tarantino figure.

 1. MAJOR MARQUIS WARREN "THE BOUNTY HUNTER" Played by Samuel L. Jackson